maheshkondraju/Micro-11-Barebones/README.md

 1.Mount Windows 11 iso using Windows Explorer

-2.Extract the downloaded contents into C:\Micro 11 Barebones
+2.Extract the downloaded contents of Micro 11 Barebones into C:\Micro 11 Barebones

 3.Open PowerShell as Administrator